Quickscribe Services Ltd.

 Making Unproven Claims, BC Tribunal Says

 A decision by the British Columbia Human Rights Tribunal says anyone denied service for refusing to wear a mask must be ready to prove they have a disability if they intend to file a complaint.
 The warning is contained in a screening decision published Wednesday [March 31] as tribunal member Steven Adamson addresses what he describes as a large volume of complaints alleging discrimination related to mask requirements.
-Read The Globe and Mail article.
+Read the Globe and Mail article.

 Start Your Clocks!
 Limitation Periods